 1. When on Sandburg's Galesburg main campus, the quickest way to obtain professional help for an emergency is to telephone the DPS.
-Call the local police department when at Bushnell and Carthage campuses, and also when at the Galesburg Annex and Adult Learning Center,
+Call the local police department when at the Carthage campus, and also when at the Galesburg Annex.